 Cook the macaroni in boiling salted water as directed on the packet.
 Drain well.

 Spread half the macaroni over the base of the dish.
 Spoon the meat sauce on top.
 Then cover with the remaining macaroni.
-Pour the white sauce evenly over the top and scatter with cheese.

 Bake for 25–30 minutes until the sauce is bubbling around the edges.

 A foolproof way to make a smooth white sauce: